-- NEs should be informed that they can request an extension of their exchange (subject to conditions detailed in point 3.2.1). - They should be informed about the complaint procedure. - They should be informed about the reporting procedure. - They should be informed on what would happen in case of failed or early termination of the stay abroad (see point 3.3.2.3 "Reimbursement of expenditure"). - They should be informed of their responsibilities during the exchange. - They should be informed about the HE's responsibilities during the exchange. - They should be provided with a welcome pack which will include practical information about the host country, accommodation, contact details of the HIO, SO, insurance, etc. - They should be encouraged to send their success story and participate in an Alumni Network. - NEs can only participate once.
+- They should be informed about the complaint procedure. - They should be informed about the reporting procedure. - They should be informed on what would happen in case of failed or early termination of the stay abroad (see point 3.3.2.3 "Reimbursement of expenditure"). - They should be informed of their responsibilities during the exchange. - They should be informed about the HE's responsibilities during the exchange. - They should be provided with a welcome pack which will include practical information about the host country, accommodation, contact details of the HIO, SO, insurance, etc. - They should be encouraged to send their success story and participate in an Alumni Network. - NEs can only participate once.